-Aldi - Aldi is a cheap grocery store, located directly opposite the pedestrian entrance to north campus.
+Aldi/Lidl - These are low-cost grocery stores., Aldi is located directly opposite the pedestrian entrance to north campus.
 Whilst Aldi does not stock named brands it carries a wide range of products and you will find most of your grocery needs here.
+Lidl has a similar range of products and is located beside the motorway interchange.